huaxumeng520/bootleg/README.md

 # bootleg

-Bootleg is a hackable game console
+Bootleg is a hackable game console made for indie devs and homebrewers.

 ## How it's built and what it supports